50 Latest India IELTS Topics

 The pie charts show the average consumption of food in the world in 2008 compared to two countries: China and India.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

-The given line chart delineates the proportion of Australian exports with four different nations, namely Japan, The US, China and India, from 1990 to 2012.
+The line chart depicts the proportion of Australian expor ts to 4 nations, namely Japan, the US, China and India between 1990 an d 2012.

 It is an arguable topic that skilled and knowledgeable people from poor countries should be given chances to work in rich countries.
 This essay agrees with this fact.
 Firstly, it will discuss about the overall growth in the development of the country.
 Secondly, it will deal with another factual information about the knowledge and skill of persons in poor countries.
 A country always need employees who excel in their fields and really have great knowledge.
 If a person is having less knowledge and still he is working he may give better to the nation, but for best output the person should be really be minded.
 For instance, recent researches have shown that the advancement in researches of NASA is because of the fact that they focus on scientists having great talent and most of them are India which is said to be a poor country.
 Poor Countries really hold talented persons but due to lack of opportunities they are not able to express them.
 Greater Talent requires higher wages which are obviously not available in poor countries.
 That’s why people in these countries look for opportunities which value their knowledge.
 For example, recent researches have shown that around one third of highly skilled persons in countries having less economy are not satisfied with their wages.
 So they are not even performing best as per their skill.
 In conclusion, jobs should be allowed by rich countries so skilled persons of poor countries as it is benefit of high economic countries and also talent which is being wasted in poor nations will be efficiently utilised if they are paid higher wages It is an arguable topic that skilled and knowledgeable people from poor countries should be given chances to work in rich countries.
 This essay agrees with this fact.
 Firstly, it will discuss about the overall growth in the development of the country.
 Secondly, it will deal with another factual information about the knowledge and skill of persons in poor countries.
 A country always need employees who excel in their fields and really have great knowledge.
 If a person is having less knowledge and still he is working he may give better to the nation, but for best output the person should be really be minded.
 For instance, recent researches have shown that the advancement in researches of NASA is because of the fact that they focus on scientists having great talent and most of them are India which is said to be a poor country.
 Poor Countries really hold talented persons but due to lack of opportunities they are not able to express them.
 Greater Talent requires higher wages which are obviously not available in poor countries.
 That’s why people in these countries look for opportunities which value their knowledge.
 For example, recent researches have shown that around one third of highly skilled persons in countries having less economy are not satisfied with their wages.
 So they are not even performing best as per their skill.
 In conclusion, jobs should be allowed by rich countries so skilled persons of poor countries as it is benefit of high economic countries and also talent which is being wasted in poor nations will be efficiently utilised if they are paid higher wages